 - Creative Market

-When it comes to rate cards, there is no one-size-fits-it-all.
+When it comes to rating cards, there is no one-size-fits-it-all.
 You simply need to remember that your rate card may be the reason why you secure collaboration or otherwise.
 Hence, it needs to contain all the necessary tools that will aid you in making a great first impression.
 So are you ready to create your own rate card?
-These five steps is all you need to get your media kit started!
+These five steps are all you need to get your media kit started!